Martinsos/edlib/README.md

   *In bioinformatics, this method is appropriate for aligning read to a sequence.*

----

-### Aligner
+## Aligner
-Edlib comes with a standalone aligner, which can be found at [apps/aligner/](apps/aligner).
+Edlib comes with a standalone aligner cli app, which can be found at [apps/aligner/](apps/aligner).

 Aligner reads sequences from fasta files, and it can display alignment path in graphical manner or as a cigar.
 It also measures calculation time, so it can be useful for testing speed and comparing Edlib with other tools.

 Check [Building](#building) to see how to build binaries (including `edlib-aligner`).
-Run `./edlib-aligner` for help and detailed instructions.
+Run `./build/bin/edlib-aligner` with no params for help and detailed instructions.

 Example of usage:
 `./build/bin/edlib-aligner -p apps/aligner/test_data/query.fasta apps/aligner/test_data/target.fasta`

-NOTE: Aligner currently does not work on Windows, because it uses `getopt` to parse command line arguments, which is not supported on Windows.
+**NOTE**: Aligner currently does not work on Windows, because it uses `getopt` to parse command line arguments, which is not supported on Windows.

----

-### Running tests
+## Running tests
 Check [Building](#building) to see how to build binaries (including binary `runTests`).
 To run tests, just run `./runTests`.
 This will run random tests for each alignment method, and also some specific unit tests.

----

-### Time and space complexity
+## Time and space complexity
 Edlib is based on [Myers's bit-vector algorithm](http://www.gersteinlab.org/courses/452/09-spring/pdf/Myers.pdf) and extends from it.
 It calculates a dynamic programming matrix of dimensions `Q x T`, where `Q` is the length of the first sequence (query), and `T` is the length of the second sequence (target).
 It uses Ukkonen's banded algorithm to reduce the space of search, and there is also parallelization from Myers's algorithm, however time complexity is still quadratic.
 Edlib uses Hirschberg's algorithm to find alignment path, therefore space complexity is linear.